 This post covers a script which allows you to report NuGet package version information over several packages.config files.
-Given that the tools currently available are slow, I’ve deiced write this script to generate a simple report.
+Given that the tools currently available are slow, I’ve deiced to write this script to generate a simple report.

-NuGet Consolidation – having packages with different versions
+NuGet Consolidation – having packages with different versions.

 Working with the same version will avoiding modern .dll hell, requiring you to take care of explicit version bindings.
 It also increases the overall size of the running solution, the time to look up package dependencies and download the packages.
-For a small project, this doesn’t sound like a big deal but It adds up quickly.
+For a small project, this doesn’t sound like a big deal, but It adds up quickly.

 In addition to this, you will need to make sure that your deployment strategies can handle multiple versions of the same assembly.
-If not you might run into some runtime errors after deployment.
+If not, you might run into some runtime errors after deployment.

 A simple script: list all NuGet packages with a different version

 Unfortunately, the current NuGet Consolidation tooling makes is somewhat cumbersome to detect this problem.
-Because of this, I’ve decided to write a PowerShell script which combines the package information from several packages.config files and filter based on package id and version.
+Because of this, I’ve decided to write a PowerShell script which combines the package information from several packages.config files and filters based on package id and version.
 I’ve included the full version below and can be called by pointing to the solution directory as shown here: